FarmCon 24 Review: Gameplay & Farming Simulator 25 Machinery

 Updated swathing – and pre-order machinery to do it!

 Swathing is a harvesting method, very widespread in North America.
-It’s a way to dry out your crops, leading to better harvest, and lower risk of bad weather affecting your crop.
+It’s a way to dry out your crops, leading to better harvest and a lower risk of bad weather affecting your crop.
 Now, it’s fully included in Farming Simulator 25.
-Not only that, but the people who pre-order the game will also get a swather from MacDon as a bonus.
-With this piece of machinery, you can easily mow crops into a swath.
+Also, the people who pre-order the game will get a swatch from MacDon as a bonus.
+With this machinery, you can easily mow crops into a swath.
 As the crops dry up, you can use specific headers to pick them up and thresh them more efficiently.
 It’s a great little addition – letting players use the stock game functionality to farm exactly how they want to do it.

 Improve baling and consumables

-In a yet another step to improve realism, Farming Simulator 25 will include wrapping film and net rolls as consumables you need to buy and use.
-For many, this is a great improvement, as it takes some “invisible help” away from doing all of these processes.
-You will be able to choose from several different color bales, plus more realistic interactions and animations will make this process a lot more engaging.
+In yet another step to improve realism, Farming Simulator 25 will include wrapping film and net rolls as consumables you need to buy and use.
+This is a great improvement for many, as it takes some “invisible help” away from doing all of these processes.
+You can choose from several different color bales, plus more realistic interactions and animations, which will make this process a lot more engaging.

 Official GPS mode released, AI helpers improved

 Previously only available as a community mod, GPS will now become an official feature on Farming Simulator 25.
 It can be an absolute game changer – both figuratively and literally.
-With steering assistance, field work should become a lot more accurate, and much easier, letting players work on other tasks.
-With dynamic field boundary capture, and automatic course generation, the GPS on Farming Simulator 25 will work on any map.
+With steering assistance, fieldwork should become much more accurate and easier, letting players work on other tasks.
+With dynamic field boundary capture and automatic course generation, the GPS on Farming Simulator 25 will work on any map.

-The AI helper system is massively improved as well, letting you make use of much smarter, and a lot more efficient workers.
-This will mean a lot more efficient field management, helping you work on significantly larger farms, and get everything working exactly how you want it.
+The AI helper system is also massively improved, letting you use much smarter and more efficient workers.
+This will mean much more efficient field management, helping you work on significantly larger farms and get everything working exactly how you want it.

 What’s next for the FS25 development?

-The GIANTS representatives on FarmCon 24 made sure to note that all of the announced changes and features were only a small insight of what’s to come in the future.
+The GIANTS representatives on FarmCon 24 noted that all of the announced changes and features were only a small insight into what’s to come in the future.
 There will be plenty of new improvements, both big and small, as well as some new features.
-We expect some new updates to keep dropping, all the way to the game’s release on November 12, 2024.
+We expect some new updates to keep dropping until the game’s release on November 12, 2024.

 Conclusion

-Farming Simulator 25 will mark a pretty major step to the series, expanding the functionality, visuals, and farming practices themselves.
-While, of course, not every fan demand will be met, we are happy to see the addition of rice farming, as well as the visual features that will make this a very exciting farming experience.
+Farming Simulator 25 will mark a major step in the series, expanding the functionality, visuals, and farming practices themselves.
+While, of course, not every fan demand will be met, we are happy to see the addition of rice farming and the visual features that will make this a very exciting farming experience.

-Visual improvements,, and additional layers of gameplay realism should make this game an excellent entry.
-Can’t wait to try it out when it releases – and enjoy it for the upcoming three years!
+Visual improvements and additional layers of gameplay realism should make this game an excellent entry.
+I can’t wait to try it out when it releases—and enjoy it for the upcoming three years!